masc-ucsc/docs/docs/pyrope/06-functions.md

 `self` is required to be the first argument.
 If the method modifies the tuple contents, a `ref self` must be passed as input.
-Since `ref` is equivalent to having the argument as both input and output, `comb` can use `ref` and still be purely combinational.
-Use `mod` only when the method needs registers or cycle-level state.
+Since `ref` is equivalent to having the argument as both input and output, `comb` can use `ref` and still be purely combinational. `ref self` is a special receiver form: `foo.f1(...)` expands locally against `foo`, so the receiver is not a Verilog module port.
+For non-`self` parameters, `ref` is legal only on `comb`; a `mod` or `pipe` boundary is a real hardware boundary and cannot expose ordinary pass-by-ref ports.

 A typed `self` (`self:T` / `ref self:T`) constrains the receiver
 STRUCTURALLY: the call is valid when `receiver does T` — per-field name presence, matching scalar kinds, and integer ranges within the declared bounds; extra receiver fields are fine (see [Structural typing](07b-structtype.md)).
-It is never a typename comparison.
-Only NAMED self types are supported; an inline tuple type on `self` is a compile error.
+Only NAMED self types are supported; an inline tuple type on
+`self` is a compile error.
 The `does`-check applies to `self` only — the other arguments keep the normal argument rules above.

 `ref self` additionally requires a `mut` value receiver: calling a ref-self method on a `const` or on a `type` binding is a compile error (same as passing a const to any `ref` parameter).
 A non-ref `self` method IS callable on a `type` binding — it reads the field defaults.

 ```pyrope